maryliebig/maryliebig.github.io/_posts/2014-07-18-education.markdown

 project-date:
 client:
 category:
-description: Rice University.
+description: Rice University. <br> Does this work?
-description: This is a line break.
-description: Can you tell?
 ---